 Here’s how to configure Discourse to allow login and registration with Google OAuth2.

-Go to https://console.developers.google.com, click on Credentials and create a new Project.
+Go to https://console.developers.google.com, on the top left click on Select a project

 (This can take a while, so wait a minute as needed for it to appear.)

 3a.
 It is possible that errors are displayed after creating the project.
 Ignore them and refresh the page with Ctrl+F5

 Select your project clicking on the project name

 Open the dropdown menu clicking on Create credentials and choose OAuth client ID .

 6a.Fill as appropriate; we recommend populating all these fields, then click Save.

 https://demo-site.com, be sure to use the URL of your Discourse site including

 In the Authorized Redirect URI section, add the base url with